pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsCurl/README.md

 The examples uses a gradle build file [build.gradle](./build.gradle) when you run `./gradlew` or `gradle.bat`.
 The build.gradle for this example does the following:

-- download the knox java client library and make it available to Java
-- download the groovy library and make it available to Java
 - read the connection details in your connection.properties file
-- execute the bash shell scripts,  making the connection details available to the scripts as environment variables
+- execute the bash shell script,  making the connection details available to the script as environment variables

 All code is well commented and it is suggested that you browse the build.gradle and *.sh scripts to understand in more detail how they work.